Interstate 5 Pavement Anchor Project

 Project Description

-This pavement anchor project aims to address multi-assets along the Interstate-5 corridor.
-The limits of this project are in and near the City of Stockton, in San Joaquin County from Hammer Lane Undercrossing (UC) to Sacramento County line.
+This Pavement Anchor Project proposes to rehabilitate Interstate 5 (I-5) in and near the City of Stockton, San Joaquin County from Hammer Lane undercrossing (UC) (PM 32.5) to the Sacramento County line (PM 49.8).

 Project Benefits

-The purpose of this is to extend the pavement service life, repair the infrastructure, and improve safety and mobility on Interstate 5 (I-5) in and near the City of Stockton to the Sacramento County line in San Joaquin County.
+The purpose of this project is to rehabilitate and extend the pavement service life, repair the infrastructure, and improve mobility on I-5 in San Joaquin County, in and near the city of Stockton from Hammer Lane Undercrossing to the Sacramento County line.

 Funding Source

-2020 State Highway Operation and Protection Program (SHOPP) under the Pavement Resurfacing, Restoring, Rehabilitation (3R) Program for delivery in the 2022/2023 fiscal year.
+The total estimated cost of the project at completion is $123,378,000.
+The project was programed in the 2020 State Highway Operation Protection Program (SHOPP) cycle under the Pavement Resurfacing, Restoring, Rehabilitation (3R) Program (funding code 201.120) for delivery in the 22/23 fiscal year.

 Project Cost/Programmed